akeneo/pim-api-docs/content/rest-api/resources.md

   "short_description": [
     {
       "locale": "en_US",
-      "scope": null,
+      "channel": null,
       "data": "A well-known manufacturer of high-end furniture" },
     {
       "locale": "fr_FR",
-      "scope": null,
+      "channel": null,
       "data": "Un fabricant renommé de meubles de qualité" }
   ]
 }
 ```
 :::info
-Note that the `scope` property is set to `null` in this case.
+Note that the `channel` property is set to `null` in this case.
 :::

 **Reference entity record values of a scopable attribute**